Hindustan Zinc Q4 results: Net profit jumps 47% to Rs 3,003 crore; revenue up 20% - Hindustan Zinc Q4 results: Net profit jumps 47% to Rs 3,003 crore; revenue up 20% BusinessToday

 Hindustan Zinc on Friday reported a consolidated net profit of Rs 3,003 crore in the fourth quarter ended on March 31, 2025 (Q4 FY25), up 47 per cent from Rs 2,038 crore in the year-ago period.
-Revenue from operations of the company, which is majority-owned by metals-to-oil conglomerate Vedanta Ltd, came at Rs 9,087 crore, a 20 per cent rise as compared to Rs 7,549 crore in the corresponding period last year.
+Revenue from operations of the company, which is majority-owned by metals-to-oil conglomerate Vedanta Ltd, came at Rs 9,087 crore in Q4 FY25, a 20 per cent rise as compared to Rs 7,549 crore in the corresponding period last year.

 During the quarter under review, Hindustan Zinc's expenses moved up 8.49 per cent year-on-year (YoY) to Rs 5,532 crore.